BD2KGenomics/cgcloud/README.rst

-The CGCloud project is aimed at automating the creation and management of VMs and VM images in Amazon EC2.
+The CGCloud project is aimed at automating the creation and management of VMs (*instances*) and VM images (*AMIs*) in Amazon EC2.
 It belongs in the same family of tools such as Puppet, Chef and Vagrant but it's closest of kin is probably Ansible because the VM setup is done via SSH, keeping the VM on a short leash until it is fully set up.
 It shines when it comes to managing a wide variety of guest distributions.
-To customize a VM image managed by cgcloud-core you object-oriented Python code that utilizes inheritance to organize VM definitions.
+To customize an AMI managed by CGCLoud you write object-oriented Python code that utilizes inheritance to organize VM definitions.

-CGCloud maintains SSH keys on running instances.
-Where EC2 only supports specifying a single key when an instance is launched, CGCloud Core allows you to manage multiple keys over the entire lifecycle of the VM.
+Additionally, CGCloud maintains SSH keys on running instances.
+While EC2 only supports specifying a single key when an instance is launched, CGCloud Core allows you to manage multiple keys over the entire lifecycle of the VM.
+This makes it easy to collaborate on EC2 instances within a team.

-Multiple VMs performing a variety of roles collaborate with each other inside a *namespace*.
-Cloud resources such as EC2 instances, volumes and images belonging to different namespaces are logically separated from each other.
+With CGCloud, VMs and other associated cloud resources such as EBS volumes exist inside a *namespace* that.
+Cloud resources belonging to different namespaces are logically separated from each other.
 Namespaces are typically used to demarcate deployment environments (e.g. development, test, staging, production) or to isolate experiments performed by different users.

 CGCloud installs an agent in each VM.
 The agent is a daemon that performs maintenance tasks such as keeping the list of authorized SSH keys up-to-date.
-All agents listen on an SNS/SQS queue for management commands and execute them close to real time.
+All agents listen on an SNS/SQS queue for management commands and execute them close to real-time.

 Prerequisites
 =============

-To install and use cgcloud-core, you need
+To install and use CGCloud, you need

 * Python ≧ 2.7.x